etavardt/CounterIt/README.md

 could come up with at the time.

 ## TODO's
-1) Test and handle boundry conditions of the bounds passed in.
+~~1) Test and handle boundry conditions of the bounds passed in.~~ Now behaves like the vector class and only asserts during debug build.

 ## Usage:
     1. Place the header file in you project.